g8hh/the-tree-of-life/docs/buyables.md

 - cost(): cost for buying the next buyable.
 Can have an optional argument "x" to calculate the cost of the x+1th purchase. (x is a `Decimal`).
     Can return an object if there are multiple currencies.

 - effect(): **optional**.
 A function that calculates and returns the current values of bonuses of this buyable.
-Can have an optional argument "x", similar to cost.
+Can have an optional argument "x" to calculate the effect of having x of the buyable..
     Can return a value or an object containing multiple values.

 - display(): A function returning everything that should be displayed on the buyable after the title, likely including the description, amount bought, cost, and current effect.
 Can use basic HTML.